Data Centers in Pordenone

 Regional Market Reach: Pordenone acts as a gateway for the Northeast, reaching the population centers of Trieste and Udine.
 It also serves as a logical location for businesses managing digital workloads that span into nearby Austria and Slovenia.

 Tax Advantage For Data Centers: General subsidies are available for companies investing in energy-efficient systems and related infrastructure improvements.
-These benefits help offset initial capital expenditures for operators deploying high-density hardware.
+These benefits help offset initial capital expenditures for operators deploying high-density hardware, as of January 2026.

 Natural Disaster Risk